The Sap is Rising

 Tapping The End Of A Single Branch Or Multiple Branches On The Same Tree

 Perhaps the best practice is to abandon hole drilling altogether.
-At the hight of sap flow, from a mature healthy tree with a large crown, a single branch cut towards the end where the diameter is approximately 1 cm across, can yield up to 1 1/2 litres of sap in 24 hrs if a piece of tubing is tightly fitted over the end and run down into a bottle.
-4 or more tubes running from different branches on the same tree can collectively yield more than a single drill hole in the same time.
+At the hight of sap flow, from a mature healthy tree with a large crown, a single branch cut towards the end where the diameter is approximately 1 cm across, can yield up to 1 1/2 litres of sap in 24 hrs if a piece of tubing is tightly fitted over the end and run down into a bottle (In the most basic form of this method, you can skip the tubing, an just stick the cut branch end into a hole made into the bottle top.
+If oing this, make sure it’s a really tight fit, and scrape all the outer bark off for a few cms from the branch tip to avoid getting bits of bark debris in the bottle when pushing the branch into the top).
+Four or more tubes running from different branches on the same tree can collectively yield more than a single drill hole in the same time.
 In addition, these can be cleaned with boiling water and birch tar ‘n wax sealed.
 Even without the clean and seal, it seems possible, if not probable, that this more gentle and less invasive method is likely to be less harmful to the tree than hole drilling.

 Naturally occurring branch collars at the point where branches change direction, are a way trees partition off, compartmentalise and isolate infection.
 There can be many branch collars between where you cut for sap – and the main trunk.
 Which means many defence barriers against disease: